angelstakepool/multiowner-pool-instructions/README.md

   --metadata-hash <hash of metadata> \
   --out-file pool2.cert
 ```
+*Important note*: In the particular case of a single owner, hw-stake1.vkey should also be the rewards account (pool-reward-account-verification-key-file), so that all the rewards are received in the hw wallet, which is much simpler and would not need to maintain a different rewards account.

 Then create a transaction tx-pool.raw that includes this pool certificate:
 ```
 cardano-cli transaction build-raw \